vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

   }
 ```

 Results is a simple histogram with no timing info.
 It gives you a histogram view of the number of rows returned per query.
+This does not include rows affected from write queries.

+`Count` is expected to be the same as the `TotalCount` of the `Queries` histogram.

+`Total` is the total number of rows returned so far.

 #### Mysql

 Mysql is a histogram variable like Queries, except that it reports MySQL execution times.
 The categories are "Exec" and “ExecStream”.

-In the past, the exec time difference between vttablet and MySQL used to be substantial.
-With the newer versions of Go, the vttablet exec time has been predominantly been equal to the mysql exec time, conn pool wait time and consolidations waits.
-In other words, this variable has not shown much value recently.
-However, it’s good to track this variable initially, until it’s determined that there are no other factors causing a big difference between MySQL performance and vttablet performance.
+The vttablet queries exec time is roughly equal to the sum of the mysql exec time, conn pool waits and consolidation waits.

 #### Transactions

-Transactions is a histogram variable that tracks transactions.
+`Transactions` is a histogram variable that tracks transactions.
 The categories are "Completed" and “Aborted”.
+Since these are histograms, they include count as well as timings.

 #### Waits